nanocosmos/docs/docs/cloud/support.md

 You can override the geo location detection for both encoding/ingest and playback.

+**In general overriding the default URL is not required and most of the time not recommended.**

-# nanoStream Cloud Public URLs
+## nanoStream Cloud Public URLs

-## Standard URLs, geo-loadbalanced:
+### Standard URLs, geo-loadbalanced:

-bintu-play.nanocosmos.de
+Playback: bintu-play.nanocosmos.de

-bintu-stream.nanocosmos.de
+Ingest: bintu-stream.nanocosmos.de

-# Geo Region Override
+### Geo Region Override

-## Primary host URLs (only on request)

-### Playback

 #### bintu-play from EU